Dendrochronology: Sampling and dating

 Dendrochronology allows specimens of once-living material to be accurately dated to a specific year.
 Dates are often represented as estimated calendar years B.P., for before present, where "present" refers to 1 January 1950.

-Timber core samples are sampled and used to measure the width of annual growth rings; by taking samples from different sites within a particular region, researchers can build a comprehensive historical sequence.
+Timber core samples are sampled (often using an increment borer) and used to measure the width of annual growth rings; by taking samples from different sites within a particular region, researchers can build a comprehensive historical sequence.
 The techniques of dendrochronology are more consistent in areas where trees grew in marginal conditions such as aridity or semi-aridity where the ring growth is more sensitive to the environment, rather than in humid areas where tree-ring growth is more uniform (complacent).
 In addition, some genera of trees are more suitable than others for this type of analysis.
 For instance, the bristlecone pine is exceptionally long-lived and slow growing, and has been used extensively for chronologies; still-living and dead specimens of this species provide tree-ring patterns going back thousands of years, in some regions more than 10,000 years.
 Currently, the maximum span for fully anchored chronology is a little over 11,000 years B.P.

 IntCal20 is the 2020 "Radiocarbon Age Calibration Curve", which provides a calibrated carbon 14 dated sequence going back 55,000 years.
 The most recent part, going back 13,900 years, is based on tree rings.

 Reference sequences

-European chronologies derived from wooden structures initially found it difficult to bridge the gap in the fourteenth century when there was a building hiatus, which coincided with the Black Death,.
+European chronologies derived from wooden structures initially found it difficult to bridge the gap in the fourteenth century when there was a building hiatus, which coincided with the Black Death.
 However, there do exist unbroken chronologies dating back to prehistoric times, for example the Danish chronology dating back to 352 BC.

 Given a sample of wood, the variation of the tree-ring growths not only provides a match by year, but can also match location because climate varies from place to place.
 This makes it possible to determine the source of ships as well as smaller artifacts made from wood, but which were transported long distances, such as panels for paintings and ship timbers.

-Solar storms
+Miyake events

-Solar storms of known date, such as the ones in 774-775 and 993-994, can provide a fixed reference point in an unknown sequence as they cause a spike in carbon 14 in tree rings for that year all round the world.
+Miyake events, such as the ones in 774–775 and 993–994, can provide fixed reference points in an unknown time sequence as they are due to cosmic radiation.
+As they appear as spikes in carbon 14 in tree rings for that year all round the world, they can be used to date historical events to the year.
 For example, wooden houses in the Viking site at L'Anse aux Meadows in Newfoundland were dated by finding the layer with the 993 spike, which showed that the wood is from a tree felled in 1021.
+Researchers at the University of Bern have provided exact dating of a floating sequence in a Neolithic settlement in northern Greece by tying it to a spike in cosmogenic radiocarbon in 5259 BC.